 Like all reasonable editors, we accept simultaneous submissions, so we understand if you goof up and forget to change the salutation, or when you tell The Lascaux Review, “I think my poem would be perfect for The Paris Review.”
 Nevertheless, professionalism is about attending to the details, and if instead of The Paris Review you address it to The East Bumblefuck Review, we now know where we stand in your hierarchy of literary journals.

 Don’t ever unload your drawer on a journal.
 Send one submission at a time.
 Most editors, when they see several pieces in a row from the same writer, will brace themselves for an onslaught and end up skimming most of them—if they look at them at all.
 You don’t want to be a source of pain to your prospective publisher.
 Also, most journals using Submittable have a monthly limit to the number of free submissions they can receive.
-If you shotgun us you’ll crash us into our ceilings; we’ll hunt you down and sit on you.
+If you shotgun us, and crash us into our ceilings, we’ll hunt you down and sit on you.

 Be polite.
 Some writers want to know why their submissions were rejected, and it’s a fair question.
 We respond whenever politely asked.
 But we always duck and cringe, because we’re honest, and honesty can be brutal, and sometimes the writer fires back, telling us our perspective is only an opinion (of course it is), and our opinion is wrong (it may well be).
 Also, that The East Bumblefuck Review already accepted the piece in question (congratulations), therefore our constituent atoms could be more usefully employed in the manufacture of cabbage fertilizer (arguably so, but please wait until we’re dead).